-- · Is certified by a Physician as necessary for recovery from a Sickness or Injury. - · Requires Skilled Nursing/Rehabilitation Services.

-Covered Services will not include:

-- Charges for more than 30 days for all Skilled Nursing/Rehabilitation Facility confinements that result from the same or a related Sickness or Injury. - Charges incurred for a Skilled Nursing/Rehabilitation Facility confinement after the date the attending Physician stops treatment or withdraws certification.
+- Is certified by a Physician as necessary for recovery from a Sickness or Injury. - Requires Skilled Nursing/Rehabilitation Services.
+Covered Services will not include: - Charges for more than 120 days for all Skilled Nursing/Rehabilitation Facility confinements that result from the same or a related Sickness or Injury. - Charges incurred for a Skilled Nursing/Rehabilitation Facility confinement after the date the attending Physician stops treatment or withdraws certification.

-Before receiving Inpatient treatment You must obtain Pre-authorization.
+Before receiving Inpatient treatment, You must obtain Pre-authorization.
 See "Medical Management & Policy" for more details.

 Speech Therapy.
 Treatment by a qualified Speech-Language Pathologist that is ordered by a Physician.
-Maximum of 20 visits per Benefit Period.
-Prior Authorization is required.
 This Plan does not cover Speech Therapy related to developmental delay, education problems, training problems, or learning disorders except for treatment of Autism Spectrum Disorder as defined in the Schedule of Benefits.
 See "Plan exclusions" for limits and details.